-This is Initio Learning Trust's admissions policy for Lockyer's Middle School
+This is Initio Learning Trust's admissions policy for Colehill First School and Hayeswood First School.

 It relates to children applying to schools starting in September 2025.
 It should be read in conjunction with Dorset Council's parents' guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website: